NewsInSA

 Koster Hospital’s crumbling infrastructure remains unfixed after community demonstrations diverted critical renovation money

-Budget Reallocation Blamed for Delays
+Budget Reallocation and Delays

-2. New Timeline: Phase 1 renovations now planned for 2025/26 financial year (late 2025 at earliest).
+• New Timeline: Phase 1 renovations now planned for late 2025/26 financial year.

 Certification vs. Reality

-• Admitted Deficiencies: "We agree the roof needs replacement... but day-to-day maintenance continues."
+• Admitted Deficiencies: "We agree the roof needs replacement, but day-to-day maintenance continues."

 PSA vs. Department: Clashing Narratives

-What’s Next?
+What’s Next

-• MEC Visit: Planned but unconfirmed date.
+• MEC Visit: Planned but date unconfirmed

-• Community Engagement: Ongoing to prevent further disruptions.
+• Community Engagement: Ongoing to prevent further disruptions

 Related Articles